Homebrew/brew.sh/_posts/2024-07-30-homebrew-security-audit.md

 You can read Trail of Bits' blog post on the audit [here](https://blog.trailofbits.com/2024/07/30/our-audit-of-homebrew/) and find the full public report [here](https://github.com/trailofbits/publications/blob/eb9344f2261031a4be1be2f223e9b5bc535be6b9/reviews/2023-08-28-homebrew-securityreview.pdf).

-Homebrew's maintainers and Project Leadership Commitee would like to thank Open Technology Fund and Trail of Bits for sponsoring and running this engagement.
+Homebrew's maintainers and Project Leadership Committee would like to thank Open Technology Fund and Trail of Bits for sponsoring and running this engagement.
 Our partnership directly improves the security of Homebrew and open source software in general.

 Scope: [Homebrew/brew](https://github.com/Homebrew/brew), [Homebrew/actions](https://github.com/Homebrew/actions), [Homebrew/formulae.brew.sh](https://github.com/Homebrew/formulae.brew.sh), [Homebrew/homebrew-test-bot](https://github.com/Homebrew/homebrew-test-bot).